instructlab/instructlab/README.md

 ```
 > **NOTE**: ⏳ `pip install` may take some time, depending on your internet connection, if g++ is not found try 'gcc-c++'

 > **Note:** The steps shown in this document use [Python venv](https://docs.python.org/3/library/venv.html) for virtual environments.
-If you have used [pyenv](https://github.com/pyenv/pyenv), [Conda Miniforge](https://github.com/conda-forge/miniforge) or another tool for Python version management on your laptop, then use the virtual environment with that tool instead.
-Otherwise, you may have issues with packages installed but modules from that package not found as they are linked to you Python version management tool and not `venv`.
+However, if for managing Python environments on your machine you use another tool such as [pyenv](https://github.com/pyenv/pyenv) or [Conda Miniforge](https://github.com/conda-forge/miniforge) continue to use that tool instead.
+Otherwise, you may have issues with packages that are installed but not found in `venv`.

 If `lab` is installed correctly, you can test the lab command: